sdelrio/hs110-prometheus-exporter/README.md

 ```

 - `-h` Help
-- `t` The IP address where the device HS110 is running
+- `-t` The IP address where the device HS110 is running
 - `-f` Seconds to wait on each measure.
 Default 1 second
 - `-p` port to listen (where prometheus will connect).
 Default port 8110